 On the day of the competition or race, their mind and body know how to perform.
 These athletes feel confident as they know it will be easier for them to give a great performance as their mind and body have already experienced it.
 They feel as if they have already accomplished their goal.
 They just need to repeat it again.

-The following race visualization can help you practice and master the art of visualizing.
+This race visualization exercise can help you learn and master the art of visualizing.
 Use it to help you visualize an upcoming race before you do it.
 It will help you feel more confident and less anxious.
 We all tend to get nervous before a race even if we are well prepared.
-This exercise will help you overcome pre-race anxiety and help you achieve your running goals.
+This exercise will help you overcome pre-race anxiety and help you achieve your running goals as you learn to enjoy every race!

 Return to Running Psychology